X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Results

+\boldred{In Fig.~\ref{fig:sep_vs_Lx}, the less massive donors in the population of RLO BH XRBs are at the lower end of the distribution, going as bright as $10^{39}$~erg~s$^{-1}$, as the massive donors can easily undergo high mass-transfer rates without exceeding the super-Eddington limit (or exceeding it by a relatively small amount); this makes their RLO phase more stable at higher luminosities.
+In the population with wind-fed BH XRBs, the less massive donors occupy the entire luminosity range.
+However, they are mostly present around large separations of around $10^3$~R$_{\odot}$, with the donors being mostly in the post-MS, giant phase, during which they can drive strong winds.
+At closer orbits ($\lesssim 10^3$~R$_{\odot}$), the systems undergoing wind-fed accretion are mostly massive MS stars that have strong stellar winds.
+The estimated X-ray luminosities for Be XRBs follow Eq.~\ref{eq:be_xrb}, which expresses the observed correlation between the peak luminosity and orbital period, hence the tight correlation in Fig.~\ref{fig:sep_vs_Lx}.}

-In the following sections, we explore how different assumptions (mentioned in Section~\ref{sec:numericaltools} and summarized in Table~\ref{table:params}) about physical processes in the formation and evolution of XRBs may leave an imprint on the XLF of the whole population.
-We also explore the best fitting combination of parameters that reduces the XLF bump.
+In the following sections, we explore how different assumptions (mentioned in Sect.~\ref{sec:numericaltools} and summarized in Table~\ref{table:params}) about physical processes in the formation and evolution of XRBs may leave an imprint on the XLF of the whole population.
+We also explore the best-fitting combination of parameters that reduces the XLF bump.